Osteopathic Manual Therapy

-In Canada, Ontario, Toronto, and elsewhere, osteopathy is mainly practiced by osteopathic manual practitioners who are not physicians (MDs).
+In Canada and elsewhere, osteopathy is mainly practiced by osteopathic manual practitioners who are not physicians (MDs).
 They are graduates of private colleges that teach manual osteopathy.
 Osteopathic Manual Practitioners, also commonly known as Manual Osteopaths perform the same manual therapy following similar osteopathic philosophies.
 Manual Osteopaths do not perform surgery or prescribe medication, but mainly treat patients with a hands-on approach.

 Osteopathy treatment is now recognized widely as one of the effective treatments for chronic pain.

 It can help successfully treat a number of conditions, some of which are: low back pain, neck pain, sciatica, frozen shoulder, migraines, and many more.

 The osteopathic techniques, as previously mentioned, may be used by other health professionals.
 The fundamental osteopathic techniques include joint mobilization, muscle energy techniques, stretching, orthopedic assessments, and therapeutic exercises.
 Manual Osteopaths also incorporate soft tissue techniques including active release therapy, lymphatic drainage and more.
 Some osteopathic specialists may also focus on performing visceral osteopathic techniques or cranial osteopathic techniques, in addition to the ones mentioned above.